-Global Studies examines social and environmental challenges globally, holistically and from a wide range of disciplinary perpectives.
-Its two concentrations allow students to focus on their specific interests:
+Global Studies examines social and environmental challenges globally, holistically and from a wide range of disciplinary perspectives.
+Students choose a concentration that aligns with their specific interests:

 - The Area Studies through Study Abroad Concentration develops students' expertise in a specific region of the world, such as Europe, Latin America or East Asia.
 Students spend a semester or year studying abroad in their region of focus, immerse themselves in the culture, strengthen their language skills, and take advantage of the local university's expertise.